sixgill/mqtt-client/README.md

 ## Using

+- scp the resulting binary to the target machine
 - Change values in `mqtt-client-conf.json` as needed (parameters are described below),
 - Copy the `mqtt-client-conf.json` file to `~/.sense/`, and
 - Run `$ ./mqtt-client <optional flags>`